robofar/robofar/README.md

   - C++ and CUDA programming
   - Deep Learning
 - ✍️ I recently started writing technical articles on Medium: [robofar.medium.com](https://robofar.medium.com)
-- 📍 Based in Germany 🇩🇪 | Seeking full-time opportunities
+- 📍 Based in Germany 🇩🇪
 - 📫 You can reach me by sending an email to `robofar123@gmail.com`.
 - 🌳 Outside of tech, I enjoy spending time in nature.